PTPells/ptpedia/ideas.md

 ###  quotes
++ *...through the act of writing I wanted to sort out what kind of life I've led.* Haruki Murakami writing in [What I Talk About When I Talk About Running](https://en.wikipedia.org/wiki/What_I_Talk_About_When_I_Talk_About_Running)
 + Thinking about Stewart Brand's [Pace Layers](http://blog.longnow.org/02015/01/27/stewart-brand-pace-layers-thinking-at-the-interval/) again:
 *"It's the combination of the fast and the slow parts that give a whole system its resilience.
 Because the fast parts learn; the slow parts remember.
-The fast parts propose things; the slow parts dispose things...The fast and small instruct the slow and big."* [Stewart Brand](https://youtu.be/VugDxZW0VHA?t=6m18s)
+The fast parts propose things; the slow parts dispose things...The fast and small instruct the slow and big."* [Stewart Brand](https://youtu.be/VugDxZW0VHA?t=6m18s)+

 ###  books
 +  *Making is Connecting* [David Gauntlett]: No revelatory moments, but an easygoing read.
 It incrementally advanced the internal conversation i’ve been having about the value and opportunity for creativity in everyday "operations."